The Cycle of Sanctity: A Mikvah Observance Checklist

 It is advisable to refrain from kneading dough, using glue, paint or any other substance which is difficult to remove

-Meat and chicken should not be eaten, expect in honor of the Sabbath or a Jewish holiday.
+Meat and chicken should not be eaten, except in honor of the Sabbath or a Jewish holiday.

 It is best to begin your preparations before sunset.